davidrbourke/DVA-C02/IAM.md

 ## IAM Roles

-- Permissions you give to a service to perform actions, uses IAM Roles, e.g. and EC2 trying to access some information using the IAM Role.
+- Permissions you give to a service to perform actions, uses IAM Roles, e.g. an EC2 trying to access some information using the IAM Role.
 - The Role is created for the Service, and a Policy is assigned to the Role.

 ### Example

-- Create and EC2 and try to list iam users, it won't have access (aws iam list-users).
+- Create an EC2 instance and try to list iam users, it won't have access (aws iam list-users).
 - Create a Role, assign a Permission to the Role, for the Permission use the Policy: IAMReadOnlyAccess.
 - Assign the new Role to the EC2 instance IAM Role (EC2 Instance > Actions > Security > Modify IAM Role - choose the new role and save.)